Conditions & Information for School Visits

 Before you arrive

-- It’s a condition of booking that we have the name of your Group Leader and their mobile number for contact whilst in the zoo in case of emergencies.
+- It’s a condition of booking that we have the name and mobile number of your Group Leader for contact whilst in the zoo in case of emergencies.

 - Please make all the students and supervising adults in your party aware of these conditions.

 - Junior Members are admitted to the zoo free of charge providing they bring their membership card with them on the day of the educational visit.
 Junior Members aren't included when we calculate how many free adults you're entitled to (only paying pupils counted).